 During your first registration at the Einwohnermeldeamt (Residents registration office), a notification is automatically sent to the Bundeszentralamt für Steuern (Federal Central Tax Office).
 Your steuerliche Identifikationsnummer (Tax ID Number) is then issued and sent via standard post to your registered address, usually within 2 weeks.
 The Tax ID Number never changes and is required when you open a German bank account or start working.

 In Germany, you also need health insurance cover.
 BARMER is one of Germany‘s largest health insurance companies.
 Please get in touch with your BARMER representative for more information.
 He or she will be able to tell you the quickest and simplest way of joining.
 We‘ll then take care of informing your employer or university about your health insurance policy on your behalf.

 In addition to this, you‘ll need a social security number so that your employer can pay you and we can book your insurance premiums correctly.
 Your BARMER representative can apply for this number on your behalf and you‘ll receive it within a few days.
 You then just need to let your employer know.

 Working and studying in Germany

-You are new in Germany?
-Watch our video and share it!
+Are you new in Germany?
+Watch our videos and share them!